Osama-Qonaibe/ROUM-Token/README.md

 For detailed security information, see [SECURITY.md](docs/SECURITY.md)

-## 🌟 About Tel Rumeida
+## 🌟 About roum token

-Tel Rumeida (Arabic: تل الرميدة) is an ancient archaeological site in Hebron, Palestine, with continuous human settlement spanning over 5,000 years.
-This token honors and preserves the rich cultural heritage of this historic Palestinian site.
+roum token is a digital asset on the Binance Smart Chain designed for modern blockchain transactions and ecosystem integration.

 ## 🤝 Contributing